Sorry, you need to enable JavaScript to visit this website.

 Royal Commission into Misconduct in the Banking, Superannuation and Financial Services Industry: interim report

 The Commission’s work, so far, has shown conduct by financial services entities that has brought public condemnation.
 Some conduct was already known to regulators and the public - some was not.
 Why did it happen?
-The answer seems to be greed – the pursuit of...
+The answer seems to be greed – the pursuit of short term profit at the expense of basic standards of...

 Briefing paper